roundaboutluke/Discord-RoleReact/README.md

 - Adjust the setup command, if you do not like the default one

 - Adjust the initial message, if you do not like the default one

+- Adjust the JSON storage file location, if you do not like the default one

 - Adjust the roles to ones that are actually in your server; **make sure the bot's role is high enough on the list in your server's settings that it can assign the them properly**.